Mellon College of Science

 Transfer into MCS Departments

 This section describes the variety of entry points into the Mellon College of Science for students already admitted to a university (Carnegie Mellon or another university).
-All prospective students should contact the Office of Admission for details about the application process for Carnegie Mellon University.
+All prospective students not already enrolled should contact the Office of Admission for details about the application process for Carnegie Mellon University.

 Students entering MCS or already declared in MCS:

 Entering undergraduate students admitted to MCS can choose to pursue any major within MCS.
-This choice must be made prior to the first semester of the sophomore year (normally during the second semester of the first year) and does not require approval by any department.
+This choice is usually made prior to the first semester of the sophomore year (normally during the second semester of the first year) and does not require approval by any department.
+While it is possible to remain undeclared beyond the first year, declaring a major offers access to departmental resources, advising, and course reservations.

 Students enrolled in another college at Carnegie Mellon:

-Undergraduate students admitted to colleges other than MCS and wishing to transfer into an MCS department during their first year should consult with the MCS Associate Dean for Undergraduate Affairs.
+Undergraduate students admitted to colleges other than MCS and wishing to transfer into an MCS department should consult with the relevant department program director for their intended major (see the internal transfer form for details) and obtain approval from the MCS Associate Dean for Undergraduate Affairs.
+Students must meet the prerequisites of their intended department (listed above).
 Students may submit an internal transfer request no earlier than the first day of their second semester.

 Students wishing to transfer from another university into an MCS department:

 A student first applies through the Office of Admission.
 If the Office of Admission believes the applicant is acceptable, the student’s record is sent to the appropriate department for evaluation and a decision on acceptance.
-The MCS department head has the right to refuse to accept the student if there are space restrictions and/or if the student’s chance for success in the MCS department is determined to be questionable based on past academic performance.
+Students will be considered for transfer on the basis of available space and the student’s academic performance in coursework related to their intended MCS major.

 Graduation Requirements

-To be eligible to graduate, undergraduate students must complete all course requirements for their program with a cumulative Quality Point Average of at least 2.00 for all courses taken.
-For undergraduate students who enrolled at Carnegie Mellon as freshmen and whose freshman grades cause the cumulative QPA to fall below 2.00, this requirement is modified to be a cumulative QPA of at least 2.00 for all courses taken after the freshman year.
-Note, however, the cumulative QPA that appears on the student's final transcript will be calculated based on all grades in all courses taken, including freshman year.
-Some programs may have additional QPA requirements in order to graduate.
+To be eligible to graduate, undergraduate students must complete all course requirements for their program with a cumulative Quality Point Average of at least 2.00 for all courses taken. \ Some programs may have additional QPA requirements in order to graduate.
 Students are encouraged to confirm all graduation requirements with their academic advisor.

 A minimum of 360 units must be completed.
 This will include the MCS Core Courses (technical and nontechnical electives) and all departmental course requirements.